Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 )
 ```

-When the user wants to load multiple learnwares according to the id list `learnware_ids`, this can be accomplished with the following code:
+When the user wants to load multiple learnwares according to the id list `learnware_ids`, it can be accomplished with the following code:
 ```python
 learnware_ids = ["00000082", "00000120"]
 learnware_list = client.load_learnware(